zhijian-yang/SmileGAN/README.md

 # Smile-GAN
 Smile-GAN is a semi-supervised clustering method which is designed to identify disease-related heterogeneity among the patient group.
 The model effectively avoid variations among normal control (CN) group and cluster patient based on disease related variations only.
+Semi-supervised clustering of Smile-GAN is achieved through joint training of the mapping and clustering function, where the mapping function can map CN subjects along different mapping directions depending on disease-related variations.

 ![image info](./datasets/Smile-GAN.png)

+## License
+Copyright (c) 2016 University of Pennsylvania.
+All rights reserved.
+See[ https://www.cbica.upenn.edu/sbia/software/license.html](https://www.cbica.upenn.edu/sbia/software/license.html)

-## Requirement
+## Installation
 The code was implemented with the following versions of packages.

 - Python 2.7.13